cab-1729/Pandoc-Themes/CONTRIBUTING.md

 + ~~all - original theme github repo not mentioned as comment~~
 + ~~all - inline code box encompassing next character.~~
 + ~~all - make pixel a variable and use it for pixel lengths~~
++ ~~newsprint - table leaves box after it~~
++ torillic - theme not possible, texlive does not include [pdfinlimg](https://github.com/zerotoc/pdfinlimg), the package needed to add images to a theme
++ haru - theme not possible, italic version of version of Glow Sans not found